 Writing and staging A Taste of Honey

-Delaney wrote A Taste of Honey, the story of alcoholic single mother Helen and of Jo, her teenage daughter who is in a relationship with a black sailor and becomes pregnant, in less than two weeks.
+Delaney wrote A Taste of Honey, the story of alcoholic single mother Helen and of Jo, her white teenage daughter who is in a relationship with a black sailor and becomes pregnant, in less than two weeks.
 The play is set in Salford and deals with issues of class, race and sexuality in a frank, intelligent and human way.
 It was said to be, in part, a reaction against Terence Rattigan’s Variations on a Theme; Delaney took issue with the way the play handled matters of sexuality.
 One of the main relationships in Delaney’s play is between Jo and her gay friend Geoffrey.
 Her daughter, Charlotte Delaney, has said that 'it was watching a production of Waiting for Godot whilst working as an usherette, that gave her the push she needed to lock herself away with a borrowed typewriter and write A Taste of Honey' ('Shelagh Delaney – A true rebel', National Theatre Blog).

 The play was taken on by Joan Littlewood’s Theatre Workshop, and premiered in 1958 at Theatre Royal Stratford East in a production directed by Littlewood.
 While critic Kenneth Tynan found elements of the production problematic, he thought it evident that Delaney was ‘quite a writer’.
 Its success led to a transfer to the West End.
 It also played New York, with Angela Lansbury playing Helen in the original Broadway cast.